JOSHI53/JOSHI53/README.md

 - 👋 Hi, I’m @JOSHI53
-- My Real Name is Lakshya Bharadwaj.
+- My Name is Lakshya Bharadwaj.

 - **About Me**
     - I am currently a newbie in Coding but tying my best to crack the secret recipe to try code more efficiently and productively.